AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### August 2023 release {#aug-2023}

 **Bug fixes and enhancements**
-This release includes the following enhancements:
+This release includes the following bug fixes and enhancements:

 * Performance improvements while loading assets on the [!UICONTROL Download] pop up.
 * When you download an asset or a rendition of an asset, it is now downloaded in its original file type format instead of a zip file.